tejuscs/ADBD-Labs/adb-data-guard/adb-data-guard.md

 - Continue to Task 2 once the ACD has finished being created.

-## Task 2: Create an Autonomous Transaction Processing Database
+## Task 2: Create an Autonomous AI Transaction Processing Database

 - Log in to your OCI account as a database user.

-- Navigate to the **Oracle Database** option in the top left hamburger menu from your OCI home screen and click **Autonomous Transaction Processing** on the page that comes up.
+- Navigate to the **Oracle Database** option in the top left hamburger menu from your OCI home screen and click **Autonomous AI Transaction Processing** on the page that comes up.

-- Pick **Autonomous Database** from the three options in the left menu.
+- Pick **Autonomous AI Database** from the three options in the left menu.

 - Select **userXX-Compartment** under the Workshop Compartment.